deanebarker/Denina-Sharp/README.md

 * There's the C# level, which instatiates the pipeline, passes data to it, and does something with the result.
 * Then there's the filter configuration level, which sets up the filters and tells them what to do.
 This level requires knowledge of (1) the format for calling filters and passing arguments, and (2) the filters that are available and what information they need.

 The first level is intended for C# developers.
-The second level is intended for non-developers -- mainly content editors that need to obtain and modify text-based content for publication, without the asssitance of a developer.
+The second level is intended for non-developers -- mainly content editors that need to obtain and modify text-based content for publication, without the assistance of a developer.

-## The C#
+## The C\#

-The filters are linear and sequential.
-Text is passed "down the line," and is usually modified during each step, coming out the other end in a different form than when it started.

-Say we have the string "BAR" and we'd like to prepend FOO to it.
-We create a pipeline, and add a command to invoke the "Prepend" filter, passing it "FOO" as the first argument.

-(The words "command" and "filter" get used interchangably in this document.
+(Note: The words "command" and "filter" get used interchangably in this document.
 Technically, a "command" is an object that invokes and configures a "filter," which is a method.
 In practice, I'll go back and forth between the terms indiscriminately.
 Sorry.)

-Here's the C#:
+Here's the C# to instantiate the pipeline and add a command, the long way.

     var pipeline = new TextFilterPipeline();
     pipeline.AddCommand(